Yesung: 2008–2013: Super Junior-H, K.R.Y Japan debut and Hiatus

 In July 2010, Yesung appeared with bandmate Leeteuk as MC's for MBC's Love Pursuer.
 The show presents a Korean celebrity being showered with affection from a secret admirer, with the challenge of guessing who the admirer is.
 Yesung was himself the subject of admiration in episode 10.
-During the recording of Dream Team 2 on August 21, 2011, he fell from a platform and strained his waist again, but was reported to be a minor injury.
 On September 4, he became the new MC for MUZIT, a musical talk show alongside K.Will and veteran composer Yoo Young-suk.
 It showcased various musical talents from the Korean music industry.

 From October 1 to October 28, 2010, he starred in his third musical Spamalot playing the main role of Sir Galahad.

 On December 29, 2010, Yesung together with Luna of f(x), sang the track "Loving You", on part two of the original soundtrack of KBS drama President.

 On January 31, 2011, Yesung's third solo song, from the OST of SBS drama, Paradise Ranch, was released.
 "Waiting For You" is a ballad that tells the story of a man who is adamant on waiting until the end of the world for his lover to return to him.
-He performed it for the first time at the Super Junior K.R.Y The 1st Concert in Seoul on February 11.
+He performed it for the first time at the "Super Junior-K.R.Y The 1st Concert" in Seoul on February 11.

 From February 28 to June 21, 2011, Yesung temporarily replaced bandmate Eunhyuk as radio DJ partnering with Leeteuk on Super Junior's Kiss the Radio, while Eunhyuk was away on promotional activities for Super Junior-M's third EP Perfection.
 In June, he joined KBS's Immortal Songs 2 where singers render their own versions of old songs from music legends and winners are selected by voting.
 He lost in the first episode but won the third episode when he sang Boohwal's song "The More I Love".